Etiology of Blepharitis

 Chronic blepharitis can also occur in patients with eyelid carcinoma (especially if blepharitis is unilateral and there is loss of eyelashes) or immune-mediated conditions such as cicatricial ocular pemphigoid.

 Diagnosis of Blepharitis

 Diagnosis is usually by slit-lamp examination Slit-lamp examination The eye can be examined with routine equipment, including a standard ophthalmoscope; thorough examination requires special equipment and evaluation by an ophthalmologist.
 History includes location... read more .
-Chronic blepharitis that does not respond to treatment may require biopsy to exclude eyelid tumors that can simulate the condition.
+Chronic blepharitis that does not respond to treatment may require biopsy to exclude eyelid tumors or immune-mediated conditions that can simulate the condition.